mattstep/avr-2801/README.md

 avr-2801
 ========

-Utilities for monkeying with 2801 led controllers with atmels
+Utilities for monkeying with 2801 led controllers using Atmel AVR